SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_http_server_provisioning/readme.md

 ### TCP Rx on IPv4

-To use TCPv4 Rx, configure the SiWx91x as a TCP server and start a TCP client on the remote PC.
+To use TCPv4 Rx, the SiWx91x SoftAP is configured as a TCP server and start a TCP client on the remote PC.
-The Iperf command to start the TCP client is:
+The iPerf command to start the IPv4 TCP client on remote PC is:

 > `C:\> iperf.exe -c <Module_IP>-p <module_PORT> -i 1 -t <time interval in sec>`
 >